 See Related: Best Road Trip Books for Kids

-While they may be giants in the world of camping supplies, in the RV market, Coleman is one of the worst RV brands.
-In fact, anyone who values their money should avoid the brand.
+While they may be giants in the world of camping supplies, Coleman is one of the worst RV brands in the RV market.
+Anyone who values their money should avoid the brand.

-The poor structural quality that tourists and RV enthusiasts despise about Coleman is among the leading reasons why people leave their campers.
+The poor structural quality tourists and RV enthusiasts despise about Coleman is why people leave their campers.
 Many clients are also dissatisfied with the performance of Coleman trailers.

-Sometimes, RVers will complain about a broken freezer, while other times, the AC or the heater isn’t working.
-Generally, there is always something a miss with these trailers.
+Sometimes, RVers will complain about a broken freezer, while the AC or heater isn’t working other times.
+Generally, there is always something to miss with these trailers.

-I’m hoping Coleman starts applying the same level of care and build quality that they do in their camping kit to their RVs; with a legacy as long as theirs, they should know better.
+I’m hoping Coleman starts applying the same level of care and build quality they do in their camping kit to their RVs; with a legacy as long as theirs, they should know better.

 See Related: Best Travel Sandals for Beach Destinations

 6. Columbia Northwest

 Columbia Northwest is a company that builds trailers in the United States of America.
 It started in 1996 and has grown to be one of the top companies in the industry.

-What amazed me about this company was their quality service and attention to detail, along with their product line, which is made up of two different types of trailers: toy haulers and fifth-wheel trailers.
+What amazed me about this company was their quality service and attention to detail, along with their product line, which comprises two types of trailers: toy haulers and fifth-wheel trailers.

-But after some years of success, the build quality has severely deteriorated, kind of like that first marriage when your new spouse seems hunky-dory right up until you get back from the honeymoon.
+But after some years of success, the build quality has severely deteriorated, like that first marriage when your new spouse seems hunky-dory right up until you get back from the honeymoon.

 All they do is sit on the couch, complain about everything, and expect you to cook, clean, and bring home the bacon.